prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 The rationale for defining scrape classes inline is that, in practice, the TLS file paths are closely related to the `volumeMounts` of the `Prometheus` spec.
 An alternative is outlined later, of factoring the class definitions into a separate resource.

-Define a scrape classes for use by the monitors, one class may be designated as the default class.
+One (and only one) scrape class may be designated as the default class.

 When a resource defines several default scrape classes, it should fail the reconciliation.